Geordan Dupire

-Geordan Dupire (born 28 September 1993) is a French footballer who plays as a goalkeeper for R.E.
-Virton in the Belgian First Division B.
+Geordan Dupire (born 28 September 1993) is a footballer who plays as a goalkeeper for Swift Hesperange in Luxembourg.
+He has been playing for Swift Hesperange since 2021.
+Born in France, he plays for the Madagascar national team.

 Career

 Virton

 Dupire joined Belgian club R.E.
 Virton in July 2016.
 He made his league debut for the club on 3 September 2016 in a 3–0 away victory over Geel.
 On 10 October 2018, Dupire signed a new three-year contract with the club.

+International career

+Born in France, Dupire gained Malagasy citizenship through his wife; she holds dual-citizenship and is of Malagasy and Moroccan descent.
+He was called up to the Madagascar national team for a set of 2026 FIFA World Cup qualification matches in March 2025.

+Dupire made his debut on 19 March 2025 in a World Cup qualifier against the Central African Republic.